daenvil/MarkdownLabel/addons/markdownlabel/README.md

 - Valid header anchors (such as the ones in [Contents](#contents)) will make MarkdownLabel scroll to their header's position.
 - Valid URLs and emails will be opened according to the user's settings (usually, using their default browser).
+- Links that do not match any of the above conditions will be interpreted as a URL by prefixing them with "https://".
+E.g. `[link](example.com)` will link to "https://example.com".

 This behavior can be disabled using the `automatic_links` property (enabled by default).